“Help! Why do my subscribers keep unsubscribing from my email list?”

 The one thing that pretty much everyone who ever lived loves to get is free stuff!
 Aside from your regular email topics, make it a point to regularly send your subscribers goodies.
 This could be a simple as having a password-protected resource page that you continually add stuff to.

-I regularly create scripture cards and Bible verse coloring pages.
+I regularly create scripture graphics and Bible verse coloring pages.
 When I do, I add them to the resource library and send out an email to let my subscribers know.

 People love free stuff and will stay on your list in anticipation of what you'll send them next!